RCO-10060

 How Orderability Is Derived Without Publishing Decisions

-Orderability outcomes are derived through deterministic evaluation processes that operate outside the corporate website.
-These processes assess defined criteria within specific jurisdictional and temporal scopes.
+Orderability outcomes are produced through deterministic evaluation processes that operate outside the corporate website and outside narrative surfaces.
+These processes execute within defined jurisdictional and temporal scope.

-Corporate pages do not publish orderability decisions, rankings, or comparative assessments.
-Publishing such material would collapse execution outcomes into narrative form and introduce interpretive risk.
+Corporate pages do not publish decisions, rankings, or comparative assessments.
+Execution states are not converted into marketing artifacts.

 Jurisdiction and Time as Determining Factors